 - Server Address

-The IP address which the pfSense system will send to the PPPoE clients to use as their gateway.
+The IP address which the firewall will send to the PPPoE clients to use as their gateway.

 This IP address must not be an IP address currently in use on the firewall.